Omega 3 Fatty Acids

 HDL has long been known as the good cholesterol, protecting against heart disease and atherosclerosis.
 It was recently discovered that HDL has powerful antioxidant properties similar to vitamin C, vitamin E, and coenzyme Q-10.
 An HDL associated enzyme, lecithin-cholesterol acyltransferase , which forms part of HDL, is a powerful antioxidant enzyme that blocks the oxidization of LDL cholesterol.
 Cholesterol is beneficial and without harm if it is not first oxidized.
 Vohl MC, Neville TA, Kumarathasan R, Braschi S, Sparks DL: A novel lecithin-cholesterol acyltransferase antioxidant activity prevents the formation of oxidized lipids during lipoprotein oxidation.
 Biochemistry; 1999 May 11;38(19):5976-81

-The very long-chain omega-3 EFAs are connected with brain and visual development in infants.
+The very long-chain omega-3 EFAs (especially DHA) are connected with brain and visual development in infants AND adults.
 Deficiencies in adults can lead to impaired mental processes, including learning disorders, dementias and other neuronal diseases, impaired vision, and depression.
 Studies suggest that prolonged deficiencies might lead to retinal and macular damage.
-In pregnant women low levels of the elongated omega-3 can actually reduce brain size in offspring.
+In pregnant women low levels of the elongated omega-3 can actually reduce brain size in offspring and brain shrinkage in the new mom.

 How much of these essential fatty acids do you need?
-There is no RDA yet, but many sources agree that Americans do not get nearly enough omega-3.
-Even worse we get too much omega-6, which displaces omega-3 in cell membranes and neural circuits.
+Many sources suggest Americans do not get enough omega-3.
+Even worse we get too much omega-6, which displaces omega-3 in cell membranes, mitochondria, and neural circuits.

 Researchers involved in the Workshop on the Essentiality of and Recommended Dietary Intakes for Omega-6 and Omega-3 Fatty Acids suggest "adequate intakes" of each:

 The problem with these numbers is that a diet containing nuts and seeds or meat or even milk and eggs as a protein source has at least 12 grams of omega-6.
-That would mean that a minimum (not optimal) of omega-3 would be 1.95 grams which is the amount in about 6 ounces of fatty fish daily (more would be needed if lean fish is used) however, even that does not work if you are eating farmed fish as farmed fish is high in omega-3 but equally high in omega-6, canceling the much of the benefit to balance ratios.
+That would mean that a minimum (not optimal) of omega-3 would be 1.95 grams which is the amount in about 6 ounces of fatty fish daily (more would be needed if lean fish is used) however, even that won't work if you are eating farmed fish.
+Farmed fish is poor in omega-3 and high in omega-6.
+Farmed fish also contains higher levels of toxins than wild caught fish.

-Please note that this has nothing to do with rancid fats, trans-fats or hydrogenated fats.
-These damaged fats are not good for you but neither are the 'cold pressed' so called healthy vegetable oils like canola, soy, safflower, sunflower or corn oils.
-Even flax has a significant amount of omega-6 and should be avoided.
-If you are vegan or vegetarian use perilla oil instead and avoid so called 'essential fat' supplements that contain omega-6 and omega-9 in addition to omega-3.
-You can get all you need of n6 and n9 from food.
+As mentioned there are other fat issues, glycated fats, rancid fats, trans-fats or hydrogenated fats.
+Do your best to avoid them.
+These damaged fats are not good for you but neither are the 'cold pressed' so called healthy vegetable oils high in n-6, like canola, soy, safflower, sunflower or corn oils.
+If you are vegan or vegetarian you could use flax or perilla oil however these highly unsaturated fatty acids are damaged by heat, light and oxygen so beware of rancidity.
+You can get all you need of n-6 and n-9 fatty acids from food.
+See note on vegan/vegetarian issues below.

-The best source of omega-3 fatty acids is cold-water (the colder the better) fish, which is high in both EPA and DHA.
+The best source of omega-3 fatty acids is cold-water (the colder the better) fish and fish eggs (yes, caviar) high in both EPA and DHA.
 You may need as little as three servings a week of very fatty fish (make sure to eat the skin and surrounding fat) or 8 or more ounces daily to meet your genetic need.
-If fish are not your thing you can use fish oil capsules.
-A standard fish oil concentrate soft gel weighing 1000 mg contains about 300 milligrams of omega-3.
-The suggested dose is 300 mg of total (EPA+DHA) omega-3 for each 10 pounds of body weight during the first three months or so.
-After this time reduce the dose to 1/2-2/3 of original dose, that would be 300 mg total combined DHA-EPA omega-3 for each 15-20 lbs. of body weight.
-Maintenance for most persons would be between 1,500-3,000 mg of combined EPA and DHA
+If fish are not your thing you may use fish oil liquid or soft gels.
+The suggested daily dose is 2,000 mg DHA for most adults along with some EPA.
+Some load, taking 2500 -3000 mg DHA for 1-3 months under certain circumstances, recovery from injury, illness, surgery or if diabetic or obese.
+Maintenance for most persons, unless you consume fatty fish regularly, would be combined EPA and DHA with DHA being 2,000 mg daily.
+This dose will only produce positive results if glycated fats and a high intake of omega-6 fats are avoided ongoing.

-Most of us get our omega-6 fatty acids from vegetable oils including foods made from vegetable oils, like margarine, Crisco and mayonnaise.
+Many Americans get our omega-6 fatty acids from vegetable oils including prepared/processed foods made with vegetable oils, and margarine, Crisco and mayonnaise.
 The popular evening primrose and borage supplements are also high in omega-6.
 As you can see from the chart below, simply changing the type of oil you use could greatly reduce your intake of LA.
 Also pay special attention to the difference between wild and farmed salmon as to omega-6 content.
-This pattern of higher omega-6 in farmed animals is repeated in wild compared to domestic game and grass-fed compared to grain-fed beef, poultry and pork.
-Organic dairy, meat and poultry are products from animals fed grain so omega-6 is still high.Vitamin E and K, Anti-oxidants Extraordinaire, Needed to Protect Omega-3
+This pattern of higher omega-6 in farmed/domesticated animals is repeated in wild compared to domestic game, grain-fed compared to grass-fed beef, and standard compared to pastured poultry and pork.
+Organic dairy, meat and poultry are often from animals fed grain so the n-6:n-3 will still imbalanced.
+Organic does not mean grass fed or free range.

-A typical breakfast in Tokyo, Japan contains natto, fish, rice and pickles.
+A typical breakfast in Tokyo, Japan contains natto, fish, rice and fermented pickles.
 Natto is high in vitamin K. The fish, consumed flesh, bones and skin, contains vitamin K, vitamin D, omega-3, minerals and amino acids.
 The pickle improves digestion.
-In all traditional cultures the daily diet contains protein, dark greens and some fermented food from natto to yogurt to fermented cabbage.
+In all traditional cultures the daily diet contains protein, including fish, fish eggs, and organ meats, all excellent sources of essential phospholipids, dark greens and some fermented food from natto to yogurt to fermented cabbage.
 This wide variety assures adequate nutrition from fresh whole foods.
 Without this natural balance nutritional deficiencies are inevitable.

 Vitamin K reverses postmenopausal bone loss by keeping calcium in the bone where it belongs, working better than Fosamax.
 Low levels of vitamin K lead to under-carboxylated calcium forming plaque in the arteries in heart disease.
 K is necessary for the formation of osteocalcin a bone builder.
 It is intimately related to the functions and actions of vitamin D. Vitamin K is an effective anti-oxidant in the cell membrane and necessary for normal blood clotting.

 If you are on a blood thinning medication, such as Coumadin or aspirin or other non-steroidal anti-inflammatory, you must discuss vitamin K supplementation with your physician.
+Some of these medications work by destroying vitamin K factors, not a good thing in the long term.
 Recent research suggests Coumadin may, by way of reducing vitamin K, induce arterial calcification.
 Some researchers are now suggesting a vitamin K supplement for Coumadin users.

 Med Res Rev. 2001 Jul;21(4):274-301.